ibm-cloud-docs/Cloudant/guides/warehousing.md

 the warehouse is able to hold your data in a relational format.
-Cloudant then [replicates](../api/replication.html) to perform an 'initial load' of the database documents into the warehouse, giving you a working collection of your data in the dashDB relational database.
+Cloudant then [replicates](../api/replication.html) to perform an 'initial load' of the database documents into the warehouse, giving you a working collection of your data in the {{site.data.keyword.dashdbshort_notm}} relational database.

 Over time,
 your Cloudant database content might change.